Norristown Farm Park

 There are 15 historic buildings on the property, the earliest dating from 1764.

-Under a 1992 lease agreement with DCNR, Montgomery County is responsible for the development, operation, maintenance, and administration of the park.
+Under a 1992 lease agreement with the Department of Conservation and Natural Resources, the Montgomery County Division of Parks is responsible for the development, operation, maintenance, and administration of the park.

 Most of the programs are free; however, some carry a nominal fee to help cover the cost of materials or supplies used for a particular project or craft.